 The following ten best practices measures were developed over several years with input and consensus from thought leaders from across the legal fee analysis community.
 These best practice measures promote values such as ethics, independence, and professional development.
 These peer review driven standards help strengthen the legal fee analysis field by ensuring integrity in the process and reliability in the results.

 All our members (i.e. fully qualified attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute neutrals, and legal bill reviewers) are signatories to Best Practices in Legal Fee Analysis:

 1. Adhere to the proper standard of reasonableness.

 2. Observe a consistent and reliable methodology.

-3. Keep updated on the latest jurisprudence of reasonable attorney fees and expenses.
+3. Keep updated on the latest jurisprudence on reasonable attorney fees and expenses.

 4. Keep updated on the latest scholarship on reasonable attorney fees and expenses (i.e. empirical papers, studies, surveys, and reports).

-5. Participate in professional development and CLE programs on attorney fees and legal billing topics.
+5. Participate in professional development and CLE programs on litigation management, attorney fees and legal billing topics.